 When you want to scale your freelance business, you can look to your past clients for help when drafting proposal templates and scope of work templates for new gigs.
 By asking for feedback from clients, you can prove to new prospects just how valuable your services are.
 Great reviews from happy customers are worth a lot online these days, so you shouldn’t underestimate how useful it is to get feedback after, and even during each project.

 The power of social proof is growing in many industries, and the freelance space is no exception.
 Considering that around 85% of people trust the opinions of other consumers online, it’s clear that freelancers have a lot to gain by using client feedback as a marketing tool.

 So, just how can we do that?

-In a nutshell, asking for feedback from clients really comes down to simply asking them some direct questions and listening to their answers.
+In a nutshell, asking for general feedback or design feedback from clients really comes down to simply asking them some direct questions and listening to their answers.
 However, your strategy matters.

 In this article, we’ll see how to ask for customer feedback by email, and also consider other channels you can use to get the valuable feedback you need to attract new clients.